Epidicus: Plot

 Epidicus is a slave who looks only to please those he serves.
 Stratippocles, the son of Epidicus' master Periphanes, has fallen in love with Acropolistis, a female slave.
 While Stratippocles is away in Thebes fighting in a war, he orders Epidicus to find the money to buy her.
 Epidicus tricks Periphanes into purchasing Acropolistis by convincing him that this girl is Periphanes' daughter Telestis, born out of wedlock with a woman named Philippa.
 Periphanes hasn't seen Telestis in many years, and Epidicus tells him that she was captured in Thebes and brought to Athens.
 Believing this young woman is his daughter, Periphanes willingly hands over the money.

 The play starts when Stratippocles returns from the war, having lost his shield (the act of a coward), and bringing a captive girl he has fallen in love with.
 Stratippocles has borrowed forty minae from a money-lender to purchase this new girl.
-When Epidicus tells him that while he was away he has carried out his wishes and purchased the music girl as instructed, Stratippocles callously informs him he has wasted his time since he is now in love with someone else.
+When Epidicus tells him that while he was away he has carried out his wishes and purchased the girl as instructed, Stratippocles callously informs him he has wasted his time since he is now in love with someone else.
 Since his friend Chaeribulus refuses to help him, Stratippocles orders Epidicus to find the money that same day, threatening to severely punish him if he does not succeed.
 Meanwhile, preferring not to meet his father, he stays in Chaeribulus's house.